marcodpt/merlin/README.md

-# merlin
+# Merlin
-The merlin JS framework
+The Merlin JS framework